Another fine recovery process hits the dust

 And it took a court case for the government to find out the issue.

-The ABC News reported: ‘Unpaid fines enforcement not compliant with legislation‘.
+The ABC News headine was: ‘Unpaid fines enforcement not compliant with legislation‘.
 Police Minister Brent Potter reported that the issue could go back at least 10 years.
 In a press conference he called it a ‘monumental stuff up‘.
 He also issued a media release.
 He stressed that the fines themselves were lawful, but the enforcement action was not.

 It is reported on the Northern Territory government website that if you don’t pay a fine: